-- Four tips to communicate with customers during an outage:
+- Four tips for outage communication with customers

 - Wrapping up

-The most effective way your support team can handle communication with customers during a system outage is by preparing for it well in advance.
+The most effective way your support team can handle outage communication with customers is by preparing for it ahead of time.
 Thus, if and when such a situation arises, your team doesn’t have to waste time contemplating things.
 They know exactly what the plan of action is, and merely have to go about implementing the same.
 Here are some quick tips to help customer service teams prepare for an outage:

 Defining the severity of an outage for your business is the most important first step in helping you handle one when it arises.

 There may be times when the outage can get fixed within a few minutes.
 Worst case, it might even take hours.
-You’ll need to set ground rules on when to let your customers know about the same before it escalates.
+You’ll need to set ground rules on when you should be notifying your customers about the same before it escalates.
 A good practice is to inform customers about an outage that lasts for more than five minutes.

 Sometimes, your entire website or product may be down, sometimes it might just be a specific functionality.
 And sometimes, even when your product or website is working fine, they may not function at their optimal speed.

-Depending on the kind of business you’re in, and how customers use your product or service, you’ll have to define the severity of the outage for your company, and tailor your communication with your customers accordingly.
+Depending on the kind of business you’re in, and how customers use your product or service, you’ll have to define the severity of the outage for your company and tailor your incident communication accordingly.